inosion/prometheus-sunspec-exporter/README.md

 # Prometheus Sunspec Exporter

-- Alpha - but it works
+- ~Alpha~ Beta - Works and is Pulling data :-D
 - May have some re-coding to do around what consitutes a gauge, counter etc
 - is optimised to read only the "sunspec" model you desire (reduce call load on the device)
 - Need to run one exporter "per" modbus sunspec address/ip/port (current limitation)